Samuel-Fiunte/Samuel-Fiunte-Digital-CV/index.md

 **QA Engineer**\
 London • E1 | **Phone:** Available on request | **Email:** Available on request

+### **Professional Summary**

+Experienced QA Engineer skilled in diverse software development methodologies and Agile environments.
+Adept at ensuring product quality while meeting deadlines.
+Thrives in both independent and collaborative settings, with a strong belief in team cohesion as a driver of productivity.

 <!-- Modal -->
 <div id="contactModal" class="modal">
   <div class="modal-content">